tatumamckinnis/Nbody/README.md

 ### `CelestialBody` Variables, Constructor, and Getter Methods

 This section introduces the `CelestialBody` class and describes its instance variables, constructor, and getter methods, which you will need to implement.
+For each section, you'll implement code in `CelestialBody`, then run a testing program you're given to see if the code you wrote passes the tests in each testing program. *Do not go to the next step* until your code passes each testing program.

 <details>
 <summary>CelestialBody Instance variables</summary>

 The outline below shows the constructor, methods, and instance variables (or fields)  of the `CelestialBody` class.
 All instance variables should be `private`.
-All methods should be `public` (if you write helper methods they should be `private`).
+All methods should be `public` (if you write helper methods they should be `private`). *When you clone the project, you'll get a `CelestialBody` class with the instance variables and stub methods already implemented*.

 <div align="center">
   <img width="400" height="400" src="p1-figures/celestialBodyMethods.png">